Creator.co

 The Details

-Where Creator.co really sets itself apart is in the “Deep Insights” reports available for any influencer.
-The name is not an exaggeration.
-You’ll get all the data that you’ve come to expect, but you’ll also see it presented with greater context.
-Engagement rate is a good thing to know, but that engagement rate as compared to a media value of the greater community is even better.
+You’ll get all the performance metrics that you’ve come to expect, but you’ll also see it presented with greater context.
+Engagement rate is a good thing to know, but that engagement rate compared to the average of the greater community is even better.
 Knowing the various topics they cover is a good thing, but knowing which of those topics is the most important to that influencer is even better.
 Knowing how many followers an influencer has is a good thing, but knowing how many other people those followers are following is even better.
 Knowing their audience’s locations, languages, interests, and brand affinities is a good thing, but knowing that same info only about audience members who like and comment is even better.

 You get the idea.

 Actually, you don’t, because there’s even more.
 You’ll find out which of their followers are notable for their own level of influence.
 Ditto for the people who’ve engaged with their content.
-There’s also a list of other influencers with similar audiences.
-These Insight reports are exported as PDFs in excess of 15 pages.
-It’s an incredible amount of data and analysis, made even more notable by the fact that it’s on a platform built for small and medium-sized businesses.
+Each influencer report also contains a list of looklike influencers who hit all the same marks that you’re looking for.
+It’s an incredible amount of data and analysis, made even more notable by the fact that it’s on a platform built for small and medium sized businesses.

 Conclusion